What is a Violation?

 NDBSWE is authorized by law to take disciplinary action against a license if the licensee has violated North Dakota law and/or administrative rule.
 The law establishing the NDBSWE was enacted by the legislature as a means of protecting the safety and welfare of the public.
 N.D.C.C.
 43-41-10 lists the grounds for which the NDBSWE may deny, refuse to renew a license, suspend, revoke, reprimand, restrict, limit a license, or place a license on probationary status.

 The NDBSWE and its legal counsel may not offer legal advice to the public or licensees.
 If you feel you need advice on whether or not to report a potential violation, you should seek private legal counsel

 Unlicensed Practice of Social Work

-.
-The Board has no jurisdiction over these individuals as they do not hold a license under the Board.
-Such persons should be reported to the county state’s attorney
+has no jurisdiction over unlicensed individuals.
+Such individuals should be reported to the county state's attorney.